πŸ“Š

 Stepwise Regression

 In cases where the number of predictors is small, an exhaustive search over all possible models is possible.
-For example, if we have candidate predictors, models will be compared in the exhaustive search.
+For example, if we have pp candidate predictors, 2p2^p models will be compared in the exhaustive search.

 An exhaustive search is not feasible when there is a large number of predictors.
 A classic strategy for dealing with the large number of possible models is to use a stepwise selection procedure.